Peter Tsiamalili

-Peter Sobby Tsiamalili (1952 or 1953 – 15 April 2007) was the Papua New Guinean civil servant who served as the first chief administrator of the Autonomous Region of Bougainville (ABG) following successful elections in June 2005.
+Peter Sobby Tsiamalili (1952 or 1953 – 15 April 2007) was a Papua New Guinean civil servant who served as the first chief administrator of the Autonomous Region of Bougainville (ABG) following successful elections in June 2005.
 Tsiamalili also served as a diplomat and ambassador representing Papua New Guinea abroad in Fiji and Belgium.

 Early life as a porter

 Tsiamalili enrolled at the Administrative College of Papua New Guinea in Port Moresby during the 1960s.
 He studied to become a government officer, which is commonly called a "kiap" by Papuans.

 Career

 Following the completion of his education and training, Tsiamalili worked his way up the bureaucratic ladder to become the provincial secretary of the North Solomons Province, which is now known as the Autonomous Region of Bougainville.
 Tsiamalili served as provincial secretary under the government of then North Solomons Province Premier Joseph Kabui.
 He remained secretary until the outbreak of the nine-year-long Bougainville civil war beginning in 1989.
 The North Solomons (Bougainville) provincial government was dismissed at the beginning of the conflict, making Tsiamalili the last provincial secretary and Kabui the last premier before the civil war.
 Tsiamalili ultimately had to flee Bougainville for his own safety during the early stages of the conflict.

 He switched government careers, joining the PNG Foreign Affairs Department.
 Tsiamalili initially served as a diplomat at Papua New Guinea's mission to the United Nations in New York City.
 He later became the Papua New Guinean ambassador to both Fiji and Belgium, from which he was also accredited to other European nations, including the Netherlands beginning in 1994.
 Following his stints as an ambassador, Tsiamalili was appointed to be the secretary for the PNG Foreign Affairs Department.

 The government of former Prime Minister Bill Skate next appointed Tsiamalili to be secretary of Department of Personnel Management (DPM) during the late 1990s.